graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 <br/>
 **Adding Arguments with [ApplyDirective]**

 Arguments added to the apply directive attribute will be passed to the directive in the order they are encountered.
-The supplied values must be coercable into the expected data types for an input parameters.
+The supplied values must be coercable into the expected data types for any input parameters.

 <div class="sideBySideCode hljs">
 <div>